Shmankivtsi Castle: History

 On November 26, 1624, the Dominican monks from Chortkiv, together with Pavel Kelpinsky (Paweł Kełpiński), a neighbor of the village of Shmankivtsi, decided to build a castle to defend against the Tatars, monastery and kindergarten in Chortkiv.

 The wooden castle is located on the eastern outskirts of the village.
 Shmankivtsi.
 It was built in the middle of the 17th century on the corner of an elongated slope 10-15 m high on the left bank of the Nichlava River, in the Zamkova Hora tract.

 The castle had the shape of a pentagon, which in the western part of about 60 m had a steep slope (until recently there was a working quarry).
 An embankment was built in the eastern part of the castle.

 Today, its height is about 1 m and width - up to 5 m.
 In the inner part of the baby, this shaft is flat, that is, it was an apron.
 This embankment is now escarped from the front side.
 According to surveys, over time, the land in this area gradually sank down, but in the XVII century. it was counter-scarped.

 Below the level of the shaft, at a depth of 1 m, there is a triangular platform, resembling a ravelin.
 Its two side faces reach a length of 30 m.
 Down the slope, from the north-western corner of the ravelin, passes tenal.
 This defensive strip up to 1 m is deepened into the deluvial slope of the cape.
 On this tenal from the front in some areas the parapet poured from above is still traced.
-From the side of the front field there is a shaft up to 100 m long, which is connected near the ravelin with the second, raised shaft with an apron and a countercarp in the eastern part of the castle.
+From the side of the front field there is a shaft up to 100 m long, which is connected near the ravelin with the second, raised shaft with an apron and a counterscarp in the eastern part of the castle.
 In some places the shaft reaches a height of 0.5–0.7 m.
 In front of it on the surface of the soil you can see a dug ditch, heavily leveled not only by time but also by deep plowing (until the early 1990s there was a field).

 The western part of the hill was destroyed by a quarry, where in the wall of the cliff there are layers of ash and charcoal and found remains of pottery of the late XVII century.
 Probably in this part was the palace of the owner of the castle and outbuildings that burned down during the assault and siege.
 According to the fortification planning, there was to be an entrance to the castle, which passed through the dungeon.
 This part of the castle was lost because it was destroyed by the villagers.